26weeks-ai/landing-page/client/src/content/blog/why-marathon.md

 Most beginners thrive on 16–20 weeks of structured **marathon training**—long enough to build mileage gradually and avoid injury.

 **Q2.
 Can I lose weight while training for my first marathon?**
 Yes.
-Combining long-run calorie burn with balanced fuelling often leads to fat-loss—especially when you maintain a modest caloric deficit. *Long-tail keyword:* weight loss through marathon training.
+Combining long-run calorie burn with balanced fuelling often leads to fat-loss—especially when you maintain a modest caloric deficit.

 **Q3.
 Is marathon running safe for people over 40?**
 Absolutely.
-With medical clearance and age-appropriate mileage ramps, over-40 athletes enjoy similar cardiovascular benefits and race completion rates. *Keyword:* marathon training for over-40 athletes.
+With medical clearance and age-appropriate mileage ramps, over-40 athletes enjoy similar cardiovascular benefits and race completion rates.

 **Q4.
 How do I prevent injuries during high-mileage weeks?**
-Follow a plan that mixes easy, tempo, and long runs; include strength work; rotate shoes; and prioritise sleep. *Keyword:* injury prevention in marathon training.
+Follow a plan that mixes easy, tempo, and long runs; include strength work; rotate shoes; and prioritise sleep.

 **Q5.
 What’s the best first marathon gear investment?**
 A properly fitted pair of running shoes trumps all.
-Add moisture-wicking apparel and a simple GPS watch for pacing. *Keyword:* marathon training gear essentials.
+Add moisture-wicking apparel and a simple GPS watch for pacing.

 ---

-## Your Turn!
+### Next step

-What excites—or scares—you most about starting **marathon training**?
-Share this guide with a friend who needs that extra nudge.
-Let’s grow the community, one long run at a time. 🚀
+Want a plan that adapts to your schedule, recovery, and current fitness?
+[Join the 26weeks.ai waitlist](/waitlist).

 ---